top of page

 Do readers always want sincerity?

 This is where charm comes in.
 Manifesting a bit of charm is a demonstration of strength.
-Had I discovered this principle earlier in life, I would have had many more girlfriends.
+If I had discovered this principle earlier in life, I would have had more girlfriends.

 Readers and girlfriends are the same.
-They’re both creatures seeking encouragement, inspiration, and acceptance.
+They’re both creatures seeking encouragement, inspiration, acceptance, and security.
 They both want a place where they’re welcomed and valued.

 What are examples of popular but insincere, self-centered, and unreliable fictional characters?
-I’m excluding villains who are just doing their job like Darth Vader, Severus Snape, and the Terminator.
-Rather, I’m considering popular characters who are just downright creeps for no apparent reason:
+I’m excluding villains just doing their job, like Darth Vader, Severus Snape, and the Terminator.
+Instead, I’m considering popular characters who are just downright creeps for no apparent reason:

 Which is it: sincerity or charm?

 If we based the answer to that question on my youth, I’d say charm.
-The likable list of villains shown above also suggests charm.
-But the first list of characters entitled “Most Sincere Characters” suggests sincerity as the winner.
+The likable villains in the list above possess charm.
+But I don't think they're as beloved as the first list of characters entitled “Most Sincere Characters,” which possess more sincerity than charm.
+This tells me that sincerity is the winner.

-I wish I knew.
-I suggest you choose one or the other, unless you can think of a third category.
+Either way, I suggest you choose one of the two.
+Unless you can think of a third category.
 Is there one?